Completion Time Minimization and Robust Power Control in Wireless Packet Networks: Introduction

 \section{Introduction}

 Power control plays a crucial role in the operation of a wireless network, as it strives to provide maximum benefits to the users within the confines of available resources.
 In particular, in a wireless network, each user's transmit power interferes with the transmission of all other users; therefore, power allocation has a significant impact on the quality-of-service (QoS) experienced by the network users.
 The user benefits derived from a given power allocation assignment can be characterized by different performance metrics.

-Traditionally, a common performance metric is a utility function of the rates of the users.
+Traditionally, in designing and evaluating the performance of a wireless network, a commonly used metric is a utility function of the user rates.
+In particular, the network throughput can be characterized by maximizing the sum of the rates of the users.
+However, for many applications, throughput is not the sole relevant performance metric.
+In this paper, we study a different network performance metric that is motivated by packetized data applications.
+Specifically, we consider the scenario where each user transmits a stream of packets to its destination, and we wish to minimize a convex cost function of the user packet completion times.
+Each packet may represent a frame of a multimedia source, which the user wishes to receive as soon as possible.
+We show that the minimization of the completion times can be formulated as a convex optimization problem, and hence the corresponding optimal power allocation can be computed efficiently.